How to prevent violent criminal behaviour in the next generation

 Repeal bad laws

 We should rescind legislation regarding children’s status that is based on the mythical distinction between spanking and battery.
-Every state in the U.S. has such laws.
+Every state in the United States has such laws.

 There can be no rational excuse for giving children less protection against battery than adults have.
 Because of such exclusions and the anti–child prejudices they reinforce, children in the United States today receive no better legal protection against cruel treatment than did slaves prior to emancipation.
 Now is the time to repeal the Jim Crow laws against children and extend to them the same constitutional guarantees that are taken for granted by every other class of citizen.